UWNetworksLab/ufo-management-server-flask/README.md

 The `00 02 * * *` part is the syntax for cron which denotes that the job will run at 2am every day.
 The actual request trigger is afterwards, via a curl command that specifies the title of the PR (`Automated Nightly Release to Production`), the head branch to pull from (`master`), the base branch to pull onto (`production`), the repo to perform this within (`https://api.github.com/repos/uProxy/ufo-management-server-flask`), and finally an access token (`YOUR_GITHUB_ACCESS_TOKEN_GOES_HERE`) that authenticates the request.
 Users on github.com can generate these access tokens by going [here](https://github.com/settings/tokens).
 Since they authenticate a user for various access scopes, they should be treated as secret, which is why ours is omitted here.

-Ethan Holder (eholder@) set this up on his machine already.
-No other developer should need to do this, but it is documented here for informational purposes.
+This is already configured to run on a test machine.
+No developer should need to do this, but it is documented here for informational purposes and in case of errors for debugging.

+Once the pull request has been created and the tests have executed, all that remains is a final approval on the PR and the actual merge.
+Travis CI will maintain the results of the tests in case there is a failure, in which case a developer should reject the PR, and create a fix for whatever is broken.
+If all tests pass and there are no further concerns, a thumbs up can be given and the merge performed.

 ## Deployment